chloroken/eve-min/README.md

 # EVE-minimizer - a client-switcher for KDE Wayland

 A client-switcher for EVE Online designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows.
-This is a replacement for EVE-O Preview for those who check the "minimize inactive clients" button and don't use previews.
+This is a replacement for EVE-O Preview's keybound client-switch for those who check the "minimize inactive clients" button for the performance bump, but don't use the thumbnail preview function.

 # Performance Increase